 It is like a knowledge sharing model amongst high-profiled chefs.

 Japanese cuisine is getting popular by the changing of mind for health and anti-aging.
 As a result, the number of Japanese restaurant is increasing rapidly.
 Furthermore, Washoku was designated to the Intangible Cultural Heritage of UNESCO in 2013.

 We are thinking that it’s possible to accelerate a creation of new food and food culture through adopting some essence of Japanese cuisine by world professional chefs regardless of the genres.
 By all means, we will be a mediator between Japanese cuisine and world professional chefs and we want to contribute to your further differentiation and your customer’s satisfaction.
 AAJ operates following businesses and has more than 10,000 members from fledgling chefs to full-fledged chefs including Michelin starred chefs.

-- raise the profile of the advancement of the Japanese Culinary art and culture
+- Promoting the advancement of the culinary arts and culture of Japan.

-- operate the recipe website for chefs (in Japanese, English, and Chinese),Facebook fanpage
+- Operating a recipe resource website for professional chefs in Japanese, English, and Chinese .

-- APR 2014: Approved as Public Interest Incorporated Associations by Cabinet Office
+- April 2014: The AAJ was approved as a Public Interest Incorporated Association by the Cabinet Office of Japan

 - November 2016: Our recipe website was adapted into English.

 - July 2018: Our recipe website was adapted into Chinese.